 The SABER technology is the basis of POSIMIR (described above).
-The SABER technology is also utilized in our long-acting HIV program with Gilead Sciences, Inc. (Gilead) and our ophthalmic program with Santen Pharmaceutical Co., Ltd. (Santen), as well as other feasibility program(s).
+The SABER technology is also utilized in our long-acting HIV program with Gilead Sciences, Inc. (Gilead) and our ophthalmic program with Santen Pharmaceutical Co., Ltd. (Santen), as well as in feasibility programs.
 In our clinical studies thus far, our bioerodible injectable depot formulations have been observed to be generally safe and well-tolerated.